The Bradford County Regional Arts Council invites you to participate in:

 POETRY OUT LOUD – NATIONAL RECITATION CONTEST

-High School students in Bradford, Columbia, Lycoming, Montour, Sullivan, Tioga, and West Wyoming counties are eligible to compete in this national poetry recitation contest.
+High School students in Bradford, Columbia, Lycoming, Sullivan, and Tioga counties are eligible to compete in this national poetry recitation contest.

 What is Poetry Out Loud (POL)?

 Presented by The National Endowment for the Arts and the Poetry Foundation in partnership with the Pennsylvania Council on the Arts and the Bradford County Regional Arts Council, Poetry Out Loud is a program that encourages high school students to learn about great poetry through memorization, performance, and competition.
 Starting in the fall and continuing through the spring of each school year, schools in every region of Pennsylvania are invited to participate in classroom, school-wide and regional contest, advancing to a state competition typically held in March.
 State champions advance to the national Finals, held in April in Washington, DC.
 Bradford County Regional Arts Council implements one of the regional competitions and sends one winner to the State Finals each year.
-This year the regional competition it will be held Friday February 1st at The Keystone Theatre in Towanda at 1 pm.
-A snow date of Friday February 8th at The Keystone Theatre is planned.
+This year’s regional competition date an location will be announced soon!

 How to get involved